Why Do We Eat Birthday Cake?

 Ancient Greeks borrowed the tradition but rightfully realized that a dessert would make the celebration all the more meaningful.
 So they baked moon-shaped cakes to offer up to Artemis, goddess of the moon, as a tribute.
 They decorated them with lit candles to make the cakes shine like the moon.
 Hence, the reason we light our birthday cakes on fire.
-Learn about some new, modern ways to celebrate your birthday in the era of COVID-19.

 The life of the party

 Modern birthday parties are said to get their roots from the 18th-century German celebration “Kinderfeste.”
 On the morning of a child’s birthday, he or she would receive a cake with lighted candles that added up to the kid’s age, plus one.
 This extra candle was called the “light of life,” representing the hope of another full year lived.

 And then, torture—because no one could eat the cake until after dinner.
 The family replaced the candles as they burned out throughout the day.
 Finally, when the moment came, the birthday child would make a wish, try to blow out all the candles in one breath, and dig in.
 Like modern tradition, the birthday girl or boy wouldn’t tell anyone the wish so it would come true.

 Since the ingredients to make cakes were pretty expensive, this birthday custom didn’t become popular until the Industrial Revolution.
 More ingredients were available, which made them cheaper, and bakeries even started selling pre-baked cakes.
 Now we enjoy cakes on nearly any occasion, celebration-worthy or not.
 Dessert tastes change throughout the years and the most popular desert the year you were born might be a new favorite.